Redesign Launching Fall 2015

 - One long essay question (35 minutes, 15 percent)

 For a representative sample of exam questions, download the AP European History Curriculum Framework.
 A full AP European History Practice Exam will be available to teachers through their AP Course Audit accounts in summer 2015.
 The practice exam will feature the same number and type of questions that will be in the 2016 redesigned exam.

-Professional development opportunities will be available beginning in summer 2014.
+Professional development opportunities are available beginning in summer 2014.

-Available now: Teachers can join the AP European History Teacher Community, an online forum moderated by fellow educators that enables AP teachers to connect with colleagues, share classroom materials, and exchange ideas about teaching the redesigned course.
+Teachers can also join the AP European History Teacher Community, an online forum moderated by fellow educators that enables AP teachers to connect with colleagues, share classroom materials, and exchange ideas about teaching the redesigned course.

 For more on the topics covered above, download the FAQs on the AP European History Redesign.

 How to Get Ready

 - Read the AP European History Curriculum Framework.

 - Become familiar with the AP Course Audit process and timeline for creating a syllabus.